iamkirankumaryadav/SQL/README.md

 CREATE TABLE NewTable
 SELECT * FROM OldTable;

+SELECT *
-SELECT * INTO NewTable
+INTO NewTable
-FROM OldTable;
+FROM OldTable
+WHERE 0 = 1;

 CREATE TABLE NewTable
 LIKE OldTable;

+INSERT
-INSERT INTO NewTable
+INTO NewTable
+SELECT *
-SELECT * FROM OldTable;
+FROM OldTable;
 ```

 10. Fetch Common Records between 2 Tables